Postlist

 By default, post lists are appear in reverse chronological order (newest posts appears on the top).
 If you want to use a different ordering, you can set the order attribute.
 This attribute value takes an ordering criterium and an optional direction.
 The supported ordering criteria are:

-Example: ordering posts from A-Z:
+Example: ordering posts by title from A-Z:

 {{< postlist order="alpha" >}}